grpc/grpc-swift/Plugin/README.md

 	protoc ../Examples/Echo/echo.proto --proto_path=../Examples/Echo --swiftgrpc_out=.

-The plugin uses template files in the [templates](templates) directory.
-This directory currently must be in the same location where the compiler is run.
+The plugin uses template files in the [swiftgrpc.templates](swiftgrpc.templates) directory.
+This directory currently must be in the same location as the `protoc-gen-swiftgrpc` plugin executable.